 International schools can be nursery, primary, and secondary.
 Most international schools in France are day schools but some do offer boarding.
 Most of the British and American schools are in and around Paris.

-There are also foreign international schools in France which offer a curriculum set by the education authority of the home country and taught in the national language, with additional classes in French.
-These include the International Deutsche Schule Paris, the Ecole Japonaise du Nord-Pas de Calais, the Swedish School in Paris, and the Ecole Russe.
+There are also foreign international schools in France that offer a curriculum set by the education authority of the home country and taught in the national language, with additional classes in French.
+These include the International Deutsche Schule Paris, the École Japonaise du Nord-Pas de Calais, the Swedish School in Paris, and the École Russe.

 For many, an international section in a French public school is a good compromise; while the French curriculum is state-funded, some international sections are tuition-based.
-See our guide to the French education system for more information or read about the different types of schools in France: local, private, bilingual and international schools in France.
+See our guide to the French education system for more information or read about the different types of schools in France.

 International method schools in France